Habanada Peppers – The Non-Spicy Habanero Variety

 How To Use Habanada Peppers

 While we prefer the super-spicy habanero peppers for flavor, the habanada has its uses in cooking, too.
-You can substitute habanadas for all of the typical habanero uses (except making food spicy).
+You can substitute habanadas for all of the typical habanero uses (except making food spicy, of course).

-I hope enjoy specialty pepper varieties as much as we do.
-The habanada pepper is certainly a special pepper that has inspired us to experiment in our garden and kitchen.
+I hope enjoy this specialty pepper variety in the garden and the kitchen.
+The habanada pepper is certainly a special pepper that has inspired us to experiment with crossbreeding our own varieties!

 Would love to hear about your experience during the hot summer months.
 It’s been impossible for me to grow habanadas here in Georgia from June to Sept.
 The plant doesn’t develop, leaves tend to curl up and flowers keep dropping if they get to form.
 I’ve been trying to eliminate other variables like watering, soil deficiencies or toxicities and ruling out diseases, of course you can always do better but it seems to me that they are just not as heat tolerant as the habaneros or other varieties.